dougmassay/pkg-sigil/README.md

 <hr>

-### If your distro has Sigil in its software repositories, I strongly recommend installing Sigil that way instead of using this unofficial binary installer.

 ### Read/Download [Latest Release](https://github.com/dougmassay/pkg-sigil/releases/latest)

 ### For instructions on downloading/installing/uninstalling the Sigil self-contained Linux package/installer see [the INSTALL.md document](./INSTALL.md).

 ### For instuctions on how to build the self-contained Linux package/installer yourself, see [the BUILD.md document](./BUILD.md).

-#### NOTE: Please do not report issues with this unofficial Sigil release in any of the official Sigil channels or forums.
+#### NOTE: Please do not report issues with this Sigil installer in the official Sigil issue tracker.
 Use [this repository's issue system instead](https://github.com/dougmassay/pkg-sigil/issues) instead.
-If your issue is deemed to be a problem with the upstream Sigil code, I will open an upstream issue with the official Sigil myself.
-Sigil feature requests raised here will be closed without comment.
+Sigil feature requests raised here will also be closed without comment.